huweihuang/kubernetes-notes/third/etcd/etcd-auth-and-security.md

 There are three types of resources in etcd

-permission resources: users and roles in the user store key-value resources: key-value pairs in the key-value store settings resources: security settings, auth settings, and dynamic etcd cluster settings (election/heartbeat)
+- `permission resources`: users and roles in the user store
+- `key-value resources`: key-value pairs in the key-value store
+- `settings resources`: security settings, auth settings, and dynamic etcd cluster settings (election/heartbeat)

 # 2. 权限资源